-Activity Concentration Versus Absorbed Dose Distribution
+Activity Concentration versus Absorbed Dose Distribution

-The kidney compartments were filled with activity concentrations of 1.89 ± 0.05 MBq/mL (cortex) and 0.36 ± 0.01 MBq/mL (medulla), representing a cortex-to-medulla ratio of 5.21 ± 0.18 (based on HPGe measurements; an uncertainty of 1 mg was assumed for the aliquot volume [filled minus empty measurement vial] in addition to the 2.5% uncertainty of the HPGe-based activity determination).
-The CT-based VOI analysis resulted in suborgan absorbed doses of 7.75 Gy (cortex) and 1.56 Gy (medulla).
+The kidney compartments were filled with activity concentrations of 1.89±0.05 MBq/mL (cortex) and 0.36±0.01 MBq/mL (medulla), representing a cortex-to-medulla-ratio of 5.21±0.18 (based on HPGe measurements; an uncertainty of 1 mg was assumed for the aliquot volume - filled minus empty measurement vial- in addition to the 2.5% uncertainty of the HPGe-based activity determination).
+The CT-based VOI analysis resulted in sub-organ absorbed dose values of 7.75 Gy (cortex) and 1.56 Gy (medulla).

-Figure 2 shows example distributions of activity concentration (MBq/mL) and the resulting absorbed dose distributions (Gy) before and after partial-volume correction.
-To visualize the differences, cross-sections are additionally depicted.
-Despite slight smoothing, especially at the sharp edges (e.g., around the transition between cortex and medulla at ± 40 mm), the absorbed dose distribution closely resembled the activity distribution, visually.
-Consequently, the absorbed dose distribution is influenced mainly by the SPECT image reconstruction method and the related artifacts and errors.
-PETPVC effectively reduces partial-volume errors by shifting the counts back into the 2 VOIs.
+Figure 2 shows example distributions of activity concentration (MBq/mL) and the resulting absorbed dose distributions (Gy) before and after PVC.
+To visualize the differences, cross sections are additionally depicted.
+Despite slight smoothing especially at the sharp edges (e.g. around the transition between cortex and medulla at $\pm 40$ mm), the absorbed dose distribution visually closely resembles the activity distribution.
+In consequence, the absorbed dose distribution is mainly influenced by the SPECT image reconstruction method and the related artifacts and errors.
+PETPVC effectively reduces partial-volume errors by shifting the counts back into the two VOIs.